edrf0/Concurrency_Exercises/README.md

 ### Evolution of the Solution:
 1.  **The Naive Approach (Unsafe):** Identified critical **data races** when multiple threads accessed a standard integer.
 2.  **The Mutex Approach:** Implemented `std::mutex` with `std::lock_guard` to ensure atomicity and ordered console output.
-3.  **The Atomic Approach (Optimized):** Leveraged `std::atomic<size_t>` for a lock-free implementation, significantly reducing overhead while maintaining data integrity (There was a significant performance improvement also).
+3.  **The Atomic Approach (Optimized):** Leveraged `std::atomic<size_t>` for a lock-free implementation, significantly reducing overhead while maintaining data integrity.
+A significant performance improvement was obtained as a result of avoiding a standard mutex object.

 ### Key Technical Takeaways:
 *   **Memory Safety:** Used `size_t` for loop counters and shared variables to ensure architecture-agnostic stability and prevent overflow/infinite loops (avoiding common pitfalls with `uint8_t`).